Person · Science

 Explore the timeline of Herbert A. Simon, an American economist, cognitive psychologist, and computer science pioneer.
 Discover his key achievements, including the Nobel Prize in Economic Sciences, and contributions to artificial intelligence and decision-making theories.

-Born: June 15, 1916
+Born June 15, 1916

-Economist, Cognitive Psychologist, Computer Scientist
+Known as Economist, Cognitive Psychologist, Computer Scientist

 University of Chicago